 Senator Kaine: I am going to vote against the amendment for the same reason.
-The FARC entered into a peace agreement with the Colombian Government in 2016.
-The FARC surrendered millions of rounds of ammunition, 8,000 weapons, thousands of landmines, grenades, and integrated into the political process and the life of the country.
+The surrendered millions of rounds of ammunition, 8,000 weapons, thousands of landmines, grenades, and integrated into the political process and the life of the country.
 There are dissident elements, who, in 2019, renounced that, but they are a tiny fraction of the FARC membership that signed the peace treaty, turned in their weapons, and have decided to operate within the bounds of civil society in Colombia.